 Drop-Off Sites.
-The program had 25 year-round paint drop-off sites at the end of the year, 21 paint retailers and four transfer stations.
-The 21 paint retailers represented 31% of likely paint retail participants.
+The program had 81 year-round paint drop-off sites at the end of the year; 70 were paint retailers, representing 53% of likely paint retail participants.
+The remaining sites included six transfer stations, one recycling center, and four household hazardous waste (HHW) facilities.